 While most employees do not use the internet to access illegal and not-suitable-for-work content, there are always a few bad apples.
 The problem of accessing pornography at work is a real issue, and could be much worse than you think.

 In 2014, a survey conducted by the Barna Group showed 63% of men and 36% of women have viewed pornography at work.
 A survey in Forbes in 2013 revealed 25% of adults have viewed porn at work, while in another survey, 28% of employees admitted to downloading porn at work.
-Not only is the accessing of pornography at work a major drain of productivity, it can lead to the development of a hostile working environment.
+Not only is the accessing of pornography at work a major drain of productivity, but it can also lead to the development of a hostile working environment.
 Pornography can be used to harass and degrade employees, especially women.
 There have been cases of employees taking legal action against their employers over the failure to implement content controls in the workplace and prevent pornography from being accessed by coworkers.

 Many businesses feel the best way to tackle the problem of pornography access in the workplace is through acceptable usage policies and greater oversight of employees by line managers.
 When individuals are discovered to be abusing the internet, action can be taken against individuals without having to restrict internet access at work for everyone.
 This does not always prove effective.
 Further, when pornography use at work is discovered, employees usually face instant dismissal.
-That carries a cost to to the HR department and productivity losses while new employees are hired and trained.
+That carries a cost to the HR department and productivity losses while new employees are hired and trained.

-The easiest solution is is to use a web filter to restrict internet access at work.
+The easiest solution is to use a web filter to restrict internet access at work.
 A web filter can be used to block access to specific websites or categories of website content such as pornographic sites and enforce acceptable usage policies.
 This is one of the most common reasons why businesses restrict internet access at work.

 Problems with Using a Web Filter to Restrict Internet Access at Work